stratum-mining/sv2-spec/03-Protocol-Overview.md

    May optionally provide additional monitoring, receive work from a Job Declarator and use custom work with a pool, or provide other services for a farm.

 4. **Job Declarator (optional)**
+   It is further divided into a Job Declarator Client and a Job Declarator Server.
-   Receives custom block templates from a Template Provider and declares use of the template with the pool using the Job Declaration Protocol.
+   The Job Declarator Client receives custom block templates from a Template Provider and declares use of the template with the Pool or the Job Declarator Server using the Job Declaration Protocol.
-   Further distributes the jobs to Mining Proxy (or Proxies) using the Job Distribution Protocol.
+   Further, the Job Declarator Client distributes the jobs to Mining Proxy (or Proxies) using the Job Distribution Protocol.
 This role will often be a built-in part of a Mining Proxy.

 5. **Template Provider**
    Generates custom block templates to be passed to the Job Declarator for eventual mining.